chinjyanson/RISC-V_CPU/statements/BrunoDuasoPersonalStatement.md

 ### Sign Extend

-This module did not require a large number of changes from the version in the Lab 4 - A Reduced RISC-V CPU, and implementations were made in collaboration with
+This module did not require a large number of changes from the version in the **Lab 4 - A Reduced RISC-V CPU**, and implementations were made in collaboration with Samuel.
-Samuel.
 Initially the controls did not match the ones provided in the lectures, which caused confusion in the control outputs – this was later modified to have a standard model.